szigmon/openshift-dpf/docs/cluster-creation.md

 **You have two options:**

-1. **DNS:**
+1. **DNS**
     - Configure DNS records for both endpoints as described in the prerequisites.
     - This is the recommended and production-ready approach.
-2. **/etc/hosts:**
+2. **/etc/hosts**
     - If you do not have DNS, you can add entries to `/etc/hosts` on your machine.
     - You can automate this with:
       ```bash
       make update-etc-hosts
       ```
     - This will add the API endpoint automatically.
 For application routes, you must add each required FQDN manually (wildcards are not supported in /etc/hosts).

 > **Note:** These records must be in place before running any cluster installation commands, or the installation and access to the cluster will fail.